Updated May 10, 2017

 MassBudget report, After

 the Tech Tax Repeal: Remembering the Big Picture.
+For a

 1 Tax credit costs are taken from the Massachusetts Department of Revenue’s tax expenditure budget reports.
 For a number of tax breaks, DOR has updated their estimation methodology over the last 3 to 5 years.
 In some cases, this has resulted in significant revisions to prior year cost estimates, increasing cost estimates for some tax breaks in some years while reducing the estimated costs in other years.
 When DOR adopts a new methodology, they undertake a backward revision of cost estimates that extends only to the previous few years.
 As such, perfect apples-to-apples comparisons between pre-2012 and post-2012 estimates are not possible.
 Comparisons across this divide will be more reliable for large group totals (such as “Special Business Tax Breaks”) than for individual tax breaks.